zaida04/g.js-self/README.md

 ## About

 `guildedjs` is an API wrapper for Guilded.gg, a discord alternative.
 This was created due to the lack of an api wrapper written in TS for the guilded api.
-This library is heavily influenced by [discord.js](https://github.com/discordjs/discord.js).
-Thank you to the amazing team over there.

 ### Built With
 * `node-fetch` - make HTTP requests
-* `@discordjs/collection` - Extension of ES6 Maps with utility functions
 * `ws` - make WS connections

 <!--EMD OF ABOUT THE PROJECT>